Jury finds Jonathan Majors guilty of assault and harassment – KION546

 “We are gratified to see justice served by today’s guilty verdict.
 Ms. Jabbari testified publicly and truthfully, even though reliving these traumatic events on the witness stand was obviously painful,” Jabbari’s attorneys said in a statement to CNN on Monday.
 “We are grateful to the jurors and the Judge for their attention and patience, and to the Manhattan District Attorney’s Office for their hard work and support.”

 Until his legal troubles, Majors had starred in a number of high-profile film roles with more slated for production.
-He appeared as Kang in the Marvel film, “Ant-Man and the Wasp: Quantumania,” which released back in February.
-He also appeared in the Disney+ series “Loki,” which aired its second season in October.

-“Avengers: The Kang Dynasty” was to release in 2026 and would have served as a starring vehicle for Majors.
-He was also set to star in another film centered around his Marvel character, “Avengers: Secret Wars,” slated for a 2027 debut.
+CNN reported in October that Disney has removed “Magazine Dreams,” a film starring Majors that was due out this month, from its release calendar.

 With Majors’ career trajectory already paused due to the trial, his professional future is now in question.
 The actor could face up to a year in prison for the assault conviction.
 He also faces a maximum of 15 days in jail and a $250 fine for the harassment violation.